 Simon Whittaker joined Orms in 2003 and was made associate in 2013.

 Simon has been involved in some of the practice’s most high profile projects, largely in the commercial and education sectors.
 His key interest is the crafting and remodelling of existing buildings to maximise their potential.

 He says, “By carefully modulating the use of light and materials, and paying rigorous attention to detail, extremely high quality spaces can be created in the most unlikely buildings.
-We are currently applying this thinking in a £22m refurbishment project for Derwent on Stephen Street in central London.
-Our solution will dramatically increase the commercial potential of the site, and will extend to include the adjoining retail frontages on Tottenham Court Road.
-We are drawing from our experience on a growing number of similar projects, including the refurbishment of the former Barclays Bank HQ in the City of London – now rebranded as 20 Gracechurch Street.”
+We have recently applied this thinking in a £28m refurbishment project for Derwent on Stephen Street in central London.
+Our solution has dramatically increased the commercial potential of the site, and includes the adjoining retail frontages on Tottenham Court Road.
+We drew on our experience from a growing number of similar projects, including the refurbishment of the former Barclays Bank HQ in the City of London – now rebranded as 20 Gracechurch Street.”

 Simon is closely involved in the community work undertaken by the practice at local schools and has been a guest critic at Westminster University.